A B C D E F G H I J M N O P R S T V W

 IT application or program controls are fully-automated (i.e., performed automatically by the systems), designed to ensure the complete and accurate processing of data, from input through output.
 They include:

-• Completeness checks - controls that ensure all records were processed from initiation to completion
+• Completeness checks - controls that ensure that all records were processed from initiation to completion

-• Validity checks - controls that ensure only valid data is input or processed
+• Validity checks - controls that ensure that only valid data is input or processed

-• Identification - controls that ensure all users are uniquely and irrefutably identified
+• Identification - controls that ensure that all users are uniquely and irrefutably identified

-• Authentication/authorization - controls that ensure only approved business users have access to the application system
+• Authentication/authorization - controls that ensure that only approved business users have access to the application system

-• Change management - controls that ensure all changes on production environment are implemented with preserved data integrity
+• Change management - controls that ensure that all changes in the production environment are implemented with preserved data integrity

 • Input controls - controls that ensure data integrity fed from upstream sources into the application system